Ayush-923/100-days-of-code/log.md

 **Today's Progress**: Solved the problem named as 'Richest Customer Wealth'.

-**Thoughts** I'm starting to get the hang of this daily coding thing!
+**Thoughts:** I'm starting to get the hang of this daily coding thing!
 I'm getting more comfortable with the programming language I'm using and am making good progress              on my coding skills

 **Link(s) to work :** [Richest Customer Wealth](https://leetcode.com/problems/richest-customer-wealth/submissions/863667041/)